vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 ### Distributing Liquidity Fees

-At the end of epoch, before new LPs are delegated and each party accrues ELS points for that epochs volume, the accumulated liquidity fees are distributed pro-rata amongst liquidity providers weighted by their accrued ELS points and volume of notional as follows.
+At the end of epoch, before new LPs are designated and each party accrues ELS points for that epochs volume, the accumulated liquidity fees are distributed pro-rata amongst liquidity providers weighted by their accrued ELS points and volume of notional as follows.

 $$f_{i_j} = f_{i} \cdot \frac{ELS_j\cdot{V_j}}{\sum_{k}^{n}{ELS_k\cdot{L_k}}}$$